floyddsouza/Titanic-Survival/README.md

 # Titanic-Survival
-Kaggle project on predicting Titanic Survivors
-Steps on completing the project:
+Kaggle Competition on predicting Titanic Survivors Steps on completing the project:
 1) EDA analysis
 2) Splitting the name feature into its honorific we observe patterns in the survival.